dhirajthakare/DemoFacebok-App-Using-MEAN/DemoFacebook/README.md

 ```
 ##### note
-Make sure you are using node.js versions: v16 and v18.
+1. Make sure you are using node.js versions: v16 and v18.
+2. updated package which is not supported this angular version

 ## angular update from 15 to 16
 use following command